h2oai/h2o-3/h2o-docs/new_look_docs/Migration.rst

 GBM
 ---

-N-fold cross-validation and grid search are currently supported in H2O 3.0.
+N-fold cross-validation and grid search are supported in H2O 3.

 Renamed GBM Parameters
 ~~~~~~~~~~~~~~~~~~~~~~